 Best planning advice: To start, Dorman and Cole recommend making a guest list and having an open and honest discussion about the big-picture budget before pulling the trigger on any major decisions such as booking a venue.
 "Also, try to remember that at the end of the day, the wedding is about you and your partner," they say.
 "It can be very easy to let outside noise...but stay true to your original vision and the meaning behind your celebration, which is to honor one another in an experience that feels uniquely you."

-Biggest trend of 2020: Jesse Tombs of Alison Events in San Francisco sees ceremony and reception décor inspired by art as a major trend.
+Biggest trend of 2020: Jesse Tombs, a wedding planner based in San Francisco, sees ceremony and reception décor inspired by art as a major trend.
 "I love pulling inspiration from galleries, fashion shows, and art books that my clients connect with," he says.
 "I ask my clients to send pictures of five to six artists that they love.
 I use these images to pull color, texture, and concepts for all parts of the wedding weekend.
 Using art as inspiration is a sure way to ensure that the wedding day is a true reflection of the client, and also totally original and unique."